Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Theoretical Framework Results

 \subsection{Numerical Examples: Transmitting Structures}

-Naturally, the present 3D metagrating can act as a transmitting structure as well.
-In transmission mode, the 3D device can control both amplitude and phase of the scattered waves by properly adjusting the geometrical parameters of rectangular and hard waveguides. \Fig{fig3} shows the transmission coefficient $T$ (phase and amplitude) in the 3D transmitting structure.
+The proposed 3D metastructure can operate in reflection and transmission modes.
+By minor modifications of the geometry of the waveguides that form the 3D metastructure, a design initially proposed for reflection operation can be converted into one with transmission operation.
+From a practical point of view, this is an interesting feature of the proposed 3D structures.
+When we normally consider other types of structures, specific designs are made for reflection and transmission, which can sometimes be very different from each other.
+In transmission mode, the 3D device can control both amplitude and phase of the scattered waves by properly adjusting the geometrical parameters of rectangular and hard waveguides.

+\Fig{fig3} shows the transmission coefficient $T$ (phase and amplitude) in the 3D transmitting structure.
 The performance of the analytical equivalent circuit is tested against full-wave results extracted from CST.
 A good agreement is generally observed in a wideband range.
 For the calculation of 5001 frequency points, the circuit approach lasted less than 4 seconds while CST took more than 10 minutes.
 Time-domain full-wave solvers such as CST are highly dependent on the size of the structure under analysis.
 Transmitting structures are longer than reflective structures, so computation times notably increase.
 Remarkably, our circuit approach is, for all practical purposes, independent from the considered size.
 In fact, even-odd excitation techniques \cite{Torres2016, Molero2016} can be considered for the analysis of longitudinally-symmetric transmitting structures such as the one considered here (symmetric with respect to the plane $D=d_1+d_2/2$), approximately halving the computation time.

 In \Fig{fig3}, two resonant transmission peaks appear below the cutoff frequency of the RWG (37.5 GHz for the selected geometry).
 As previously discussed, evanescent waves travel along the RWG and, at some particular frequencies, may couple to the HWG sections led by the fundamental TEM mode.
 Thus, narrowband transmission does occur below the cutoff of the RWG.
 The two narrowband transmission peaks are caused by $\lambda/2$ and $\lambda$ resonances in the HWG sections.
 Ideally, for the selected length of the HWG sections (9 mm in total), the $\lambda/2$ resonance would be located at 16.67 GHz if the HWG sections were isolated from the RWG and uniform in height.
 In practice, \Figs{fig3}(a), (b), (c) show that the $\lambda/2$ resonance is located at 11.2 GHz, 12.4 GHz and 13 GHz, respectively, for an increasing height $h_1$.
 As the height of the HWG increases, the simulated resonance approaches the theoretical estimation, as the capacitive contribution of $Y_\mathrm{eq}^\mathrm{II}$ and $Y_\mathrm{eq}^\mathrm{V}$ (RWG--HWG transitions) is less prominent.
 Same rationale holds for the $\lambda$ resonance created by the HWG.